 Whilst salt is not a direct cause of obesity it is a major influencing factor through its effect on soft drink consumption.
 Salt makes you thirsty and increases the amount of fluid you drink.
-31% of the fluid drunk by 4-18 year olds is sugary soft drinks(2) which have been shown to be related to childhood obesity.(3,4)

 Current Salt Intake and Dietary Advice

 Almost everyone in the UK (and the rest of the Western world) eats too much salt.
 The daily recommended amount is no more than 6 grams a day; the current average salt intake is around 8g a day although many people are eating more than this.

 People with or considered at risk of obesity should ensure that they keep their salt intake below the recommended maximum of 6g.
 This can be achieved by simple changes, such as consuming less processed foods and checking product labels before purchase.
 Click here [PDF 606KB] for a handy shopping guide to help you identify foods high in salt and the low salt options.